sputot/RINO/README.md

 Install the FILIB++ Interval Library, available from http://www2.math.uni-wuppertal.de/wrswt/software/filib.html (we used Version 3.0.2), and set variable $FILIBHOME

-Get and unzip the FADBAD++ automatic diffentiation package, available from http://www.fadbad.com/fadbad.html (we used FADBAD++ 2.1), and set variable $FADBADHOME
+Get and unzip the FADBAD++ automatic diffentiation package, available from http://www.fadbad.com/fadbad.html (we used FADBAD++ 2.1), and set variable $FADBADHOME.
+Copy files fadbad.h and fadiff.h from RINO/FADBAD_Modified/ into your FADBAD++ distribution (we modified these files to add differentiation of activation functions).

 A slightly modified of the third party package for Affine Arithmetic aaflib-0.1 (http://aaflib.sourceforge.net) has been included in the current directory.
 Future plans include separating more cleanly the initial version and our modifications...
 Go to directory aaflib-0.1 within the current package and compile by "make static".

 Returning to the main directory, you can now compile by "make" and obtain the "main" executable.